Mijyuoon/TouhouKeyRemap/README.md

 - `scale` — space-separated list of number triplets, where the first number specifies the hotkey (same way as in `map` option) and the remaining two specify the desired width and height.
 When the hotkey is triggered the active window will be resized to the specified size.
   Example value: `scale: 7Bh,1280,960`, this would resize the active window to 1280×960 when *F12* is pressed.
+- `scancode` — boolean flag that enables or disables injecting raw key scancodes instead of virtual key codes.
+Scancode mode is preferred and enabled by default, however some games might require disabling it when trying to remap certain keys.
+In particular, this was observed when remapping arrow keys in some Unity games.
+  Example value: `scancode: false`, this would switch keystroke injector to using virtual key codes.

 Example config file (can also be found in the repo itself):
 ```